LandRegistry/govuk-frontend-wtf/README.md

 For more detailed examples please refer to the [demo app source code](https://github.com/LandRegistry/govuk-frontend-wtf-demo).

-After running `pip install govuk-frontend-wtf`, ensure that you tell Jinja where to load the templates from using the `PackageLoader` and register `WTFormsHelpers` as follows:
+After running `pip install govuk-frontend-wtf`, ensure that you tell Jinja where to load the templates from using the `PackageLoader`, register `WTFormsHelpers`, then set an environment variable for `SECRET_KEY`.

 ```python
 from flask import Flask